Vaccination of the Beef Herd

 Advantages of Modified Live Vaccines:

-- Vaccination with MLV tends to create a stronger and longer lived immune response
+• Vaccination with MLV tends to create a stronger and longer-lived immune response

 Disadvantages of Modified Live Vaccines:

-- Can cause abortions if given to naïve pregnant animals
+• Some modified live vaccines can cause abortions if given to naïve pregnant animals

-Killed Vaccines
+Killed/Inactivated Vaccines

-Advantages of Killed Vaccines and Toxoids:
+Advantages of Killed/Inactivated Vaccines and Toxoids:

 Disadvantages of Killed Vaccines: